 PEG BASED ESTERS

 PEG Esters are formed by the reaction of polyoxyethylene glycol (X-moles) with a fatty acid.
 Such Esters are generally water soluble and behave as emulsifiers.
-Esteem offers mono and di Esters based on lauric acid, stearic acid and oleic acid with Polyethylene glycol 200, Polyethylene glycol 400, Polyethylene glycol 600, Polyethylene glycol 1000, Polyethylene glycol 1500, Polyethylene glycol 4000 and Polyethylene glycol 6000.
+Esteem offers mono and di Esters based on lauric acid, stearic acid and oleic acid with Polyethylene glycol 200, Polyethylene glycol 400, Polyethylene glycols 600, Polyethylene glycol 1000, Polyethylene glycol 1500, Polyethylene glycols 4000 and Polyethylene glycol 6000.
 They do not hydrolyse in water and prevent mould growth, therefore preferred in products containing water (eg. Cosmetic creams etc.) some of their applications: Polyethylene glycol Esters are widely used in the formulation of emulsifier blends, thickeners, resin plasticizers, emollients, pacifiers, spreading agents, wetting and dispersing agents and viscosity builders.
 They also have applications in metal working, pulp, paper, textiles and defoamers for latex paints.

 Glycerol monostearate or glycerinmonostearate (GMS) or monostearin, is a monoglyceride commonly finding use as an emulsifier in foods.
 Chemically it is the monoglycerol ester of stearic acid.
 Glycerol monostearate is a food additive used as a thickening, emulsifying, anticaking, and preservative agent; an emulsifying agent for oils, waxes, and solvents; a protective coating for hygroscopic powders; a solidifier and control release agent in pharmaceuticals; and a resin lubricant.
 Glycerol monostearate is also used in cosmetics and hair-care products.
 It is generally a white, odorless, and sweet-tasting flaky powder that is hygroscopic.